fragosti/blog/src/site/projects/0x-instant.md

 ---
 layout: project.njk
-title: 0x
+title: 0x Instant
-description: Decentralized exchange protocol
+description: A free and flexible way to offer simple crypto purchasing in any app or website
-date: 2019-05-30
+date: 2018-05-30
 tags: project
 iconImageName: 0x.svg
 ---